 home bedding products.
 Work from home shifted to work from bed real quick and so did the bedding market trends.

-Along with the mattresses, accessories like adjustable base and back supporting pillow have found surged popularity
+Along with the mattresses, accessories like adjustable bases and back supporting pillows have found surged popularity

 at increasing options with antibacterial, antimicrobial, anti-allergen and similar properties.
 Fabrics made of organic cotton, Tencel (fibres from trees) and bamboo from rayon have found wider admiration.
 Recent sustainable